parrot-stream/docker-hadoop/README.md

 You can also find other images based on different Apache Hadoop releases, using a different tag in the following form:

-    docker pull parrotstream/hadoop:[hadoop-release]
+    docker pull parrotstream/hadoop:[hadoop-release]-[cdh-release]

-For example, if you want Apache Hadoop release 2.6.4 you can pull the image with:
+For example, if you want Apache Hadoop release 2.6.0 on CDH 5.11.1 you can pull the image with:

-    docker pull parrotstream/hadoop:2.6.4
+    docker pull parrotstream/hadoop:2.6.0-cdh5.11.1

 Run with Docker Compose: